jag3773/FreeNAS-Change-Logging/README.md

 This script also disables the periodic emails that are enabled by default.
 The output of these scripts is redirected to your log directory, into daily.log and security.log.
-This does *not* disable error emails, assuming you have email configured properly.
+This should *not* disable error emails, assuming you have email configured properly.